 Often small children or smaller pets can get steamrolled in the Golden’s desire to greet someone.
-In turn, some adults – especially the elderly – may take exception to being jumped on by a larger dog.
+In turn, some adults – especially the elderly – may take exception to be jumped on by a larger dog.

 Training is the key, and so is requesting the help of all visitors.
 While it’s very flattering having a dog greeting us with such excitement and enthusiasm, we must teach family and friends not to encourage this behavior.

 Golden Retrievers can be food-obsessed, making them prone to weight gain or obesity.
 However, most Golden Retrievers are always hungry and will inhale any food you put in front of them.
 So chances are you’ll find your Golden Retriever lurking closely by anytime there is food around.

 Now, this food drive can also be very much positive.
 Specifically, food is a high-value reward that can be a source of motivation and make training even more straightforward.

 However, because they’re so food-driven, it’s easy to overfeed a Golden Retriever, and before you know it, they’re fighting a weight issue.
 As such, this food obsession lands itself on the “bad” list.
 But just barely.